 Best time to visit Colombia

-The dry season in Colombia consists of two different periods.
-The first set of dry months is from December to January.
-After that, the second set of dry months are July and August.
-During these periods of time, the weather is usually dry and hot.
+Dry season in Colombia consists of two different periods.
+The first set of dry months is from December to January and the second set of dry months are July and August.
+These periods of time, weather is usually dry and hot.

-Since Colombia has a rich biodiversity, it’s hard to pin down the exact seasons.
-If you travel into the mountains, temperatures will drop.
-Beach regions experience high temperatures all year.
-The best time to visit Colombia might be different for different travelers.
+Since the rich biodiversity in Colombia, its hard to pin down the exact seasons.
+If you travel higher up into the mountains, temperatures will drop a little, while the beach regions experience high temperatures all year round.

 Colombia Travel Budget